ssalpawuni/ssalpawuni/content/post/2021-08-31-let-s-talk-briefly-about-bayesian-statistics/index.markdown

 - $p(y)$ is the `normalizer`.
 A constant that is of less importance to the modeling process

 ### Example
-In a certain population, it is believed that $1.5\\%$ of the population has disease X. Assuming health providers in that community decide to embark on a free screening exercise for the said disease.
+In a certain population, it is believed that $1.5\\%$ of the population have disease X. Assuming health providers in that community decide to embark on a free screening exercise for the said disease.
 And it is known that, for a person who has the disease, the test has an accuracy of $97\\%$ for a positive test result.
 Also, for